 So, they reluctantly seek to enlist the help of a professional.
 They have a productive call, where the consultant takes the time to understand the vacancy and needs of the business.
 The hiring manager still may not appreciate that the expert knowledge of the field we operate within is something that only comes with years of experience.

-So what do you actually get for your money?
+So what do you actually get for such ridiculous fees?

 Understanding Client Needs & Market Positioning